Python-GIS-book/site/source/part1/chapter-04/md/03-subplots.md

 ax22 = axs[1][1]
 ```

-Now we have four different axis variables for different panels in our figure.
+Now we have four different axis variables for the different panels in our figure.
-Next we can use them to plot the seasonal data into them.
+Next we can use these axes to plot the seasonal temperature data.
-Let's first plot the seasons and give different colors for the lines, and specify the *y*-scale limits to be the same with all subplots.
+We can start by plotting the data for the different seasons with different colors for each of the lines, and we can specify the *y*-axis limits to be the same for all of the subplots.
-- `c` parameter changes the color of the line.You can find an extensive list of possible colors and RGB-color codes from [this link](http://www.rapidtables.com/web/color/RGB_Color.htm).
+- We can use the `c` parameter to change the color of the line.
+You can define colors using RBG color codes, but it is often easier to use one of the [Matplotlib named colors](https://matplotlib.org/stable/gallery/color/named_colors.html) [^matplotlib_colors].
-- `lw` parameter controls the width of the line.
+- We can also change the line width or weight using the `lw`.
-- `ylim` parameter controls the y-axis limits
+- The `ylim` parameter can be used to define the y-axis limits.

 ```python
 # Set plot line width